Which jurisdictions administer the MEE?

 Business Associations, Conflict of Laws, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Family Law, Federal Civil Procedure, Real Property, Torts, Trusts and Estates, and Uniform Commercial Code.
-Please refer to the MEE subject matter outline in the 2014 MEE Information Booklet for the MEE's scope of coverage.
+Please refer to the MEE Subject Matter Outline for the MEE's scope of coverage.

 How is the MEE developed?